DE0CH/velarium/docs/ib/ib_docs.md

 The UI was designed with Semantic UI, rendered with the help of Django Template language with some custom JS script for the dynamic elements.

 Example 1: Using Django template language to implement loose coupling.
-Because all pages share the same menu items and UI library, I have put them in one HTML and allows subsequent pages to extend on that to reduce the code size, reducing the potential sources of bugs.
+Because all pages share the same menu items and UI library, I have put them in one HTML that allows subsequent pages to extend on that to reduce the code size, reducing the potential sources of bugs.
 The HTML comments illustrate the technical skills.

 In `codestudy/template/codestudy/base.html`: